buildownai/buildown.ai/content/book/chapter_10/using_llama_3b.md

 - Query Results
 ---

-In this chapter, you'll dive into the evaluation of our custom AI model `buildownai/llama3b`, which is based on **Llama 3.2 3B** and has a large context size for better performance during inference.
-We will explore how adjusting the temperature parameter affects the model's output quality and reliability.
+In this chapter, you will dive into evaluating a custom AI model built from the **Llama 3.2 3B** framework.
+We'll explore how adjusting parameters like temperature can impact the model's performance and reliability when generating responses to specific queries.

-You'll learn about setting up the model with specific configurations, such as increasing its attention span to handle more context.
-Then, we’ll evaluate the model at two different temperatures: **0.01** and **1**, observing how these settings impact data generation and query results.
+You’ll learn about setting up your own custom model with Docker and understand why tweaking settings such as context size is crucial for better results.
+The chapter also covers testing different scenarios, including data generation and query response accuracy, under varying conditions.

-Discover insights into the model's performance in generating precise answers and handling complex queries related to a TypeScript backend framework called PURISTA.
-We'll also discuss common issues like hallucinations, broken links, and context differentiation challenges that arise at higher temperatures.

-Join us as we uncover the nuances of fine-tuning AI models for optimal usability and reliability!
+By the end of this section, you'll have a clearer picture of how to fine-tune AI models to meet specific needs and improve their usability in real-world applications.